DrMikeG/WiiBuzz/README.md

 I think I cooked my first esp

-introducing a second transistor to switch the first transitor. simulated
+introducing a second transistor to switch the first transistor. simulated

 1k resistor on base, switching the base on q2